-- Be on an inmate's approved visitor list
+- Be on an incarcerated individual's approved visitor list

 - Have a JPay account (you will need the incarcerated individual's DOC Number to start an account)

 - Have internet access*

 - Have a personal computer that includes speakers, microphone, and a webcam*

 *Per the video visit expectations, visitors must provide their own equipment and the necessary internet connections to participate in video visiting.

-Inmates will use video kiosks, and privacy screens will be provided and must remain in place for the duration of the visit.
+If privacy screens are provided, they must be utilized and remain in place for the duration of the visit.

 Conduct & Monitoring